Home » Main Dish » Chicken » The Best Crispy & Juicy Air Fryer Chicken Legs

 drizzling Alabama white BBQ sauce over a platter of chicken legs.

-While this air fryer chicken drumsticks recipe is delicious all on its own, serve it with a side of your favorite bbq sauce or drizzled with my easy and oh-so-yummy Alabama White BBQ sauce — YUM!
+While this air fryer chicken drumsticks recipe is delicious all on its own, serve it with a side of your favorite bbq sauce, honey mustard, or drizzle with my easy and oh-so-yummy Alabama White BBQ sauce!

-Make these juicy chicken legs a complete meal by adding a tossed green salad, potato salad (or maybe this Summer squash vegetable casserole), and my 3-ingredient dinner muffins.
+Make these juicy chicken legs a complete meal by adding a butter lettuce saladherbed potato salad (or maybe this Summer squash casserole), and my mayonnaise biscuits.

 There you have it — a quick and easy, delicious weeknight meal!